MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 1. **VM application definition** - The VM application definition is created in the Azure Compute Gallery.
 It defines application name, location, operating system, and metadata.
 1. **Application version** - The application version is a numbered version of the VM application definition.
 The application version links to the source application package.
 The source application package in the architecture is `orchestrate.sh`.
 The application version is an instantiation of the VM application.
 It needs to be in the same region as the spot VM.
 1. **Source application package** - The source application package (orchestrate.sh) is downloaded to the VM after deployment and installs the .NET worker application.
 1. **.Net worker application** - The orchestrate.sh script installs a .NET worker application that runs two background services.
 The background services.
+The .Net worker application queries the Azure Instance Metadata Service endpoint of the spot VM for information.
 1. **Storage account** - The storage account holds the source application package (orchestrate.sh) that the VM downloads after deployment.
 1. **Spot VM** - The spot VM must be in the same region as the application version.
 The spot VM downloads the orchestrate.sh package and installs the .NET worker application.
 1. **Application Insights** - The listens for the preempt eviction signal.
 For more information, see [enable live metrics from .NET application](/azure/azure-monitor/app/live-stream#enable-live-metrics-using-code-for-any-net-application)